 Dethatching a Lawn Before Winter

 Thatch is the layer of dead grass and other plant matter that lies at the base of the grass blades, covering the soil.
 All lawns have thatch, and it's a problem only when there's too much of it.
-A thatch thickness of up to 1/2 inch or so is beneficial; anything over 3/4 inch indicates it's time to dethatch.
+A thatch thickness of up to 1/2 inch or so is beneficial; anything over 3/4 inch indicates it's time to dethatch as part of your winterizing plan.
 This exposes the soil to light, water and nutrients for better (you guessed it) root health.

 You can dethatch a lawn with a manual dethatching rake or with a power dethatcher.
 Once it's done, rake up the loosened thatch, and compost or discard it.
 Water the lawn right away, and continue watering as usual to help the grass recover quickly.